 Died: 24 April 2021

-Horace Albert Peers (Harry) joined the Grenadier Guards on 5 August 1943 and served until his demob on 4 July 1947.
-During his service he was a Guardsman at Aldershot.
+Horace Albert Peers was born on 25 July 1923 and was better known to his friends as Harry.
+He joined the Grenadier Guards on 5 August 1943 and was demobbed on 4 July 1947.
+During his service his rank was Guardsman.
 His Regimental number was 2624346.

 Trained Soldier Wells kept them in prim and proper order and got the squad through the hut discipline.
 His Squad Instructor was LCpl F Clutton (Late WO1 (RSM) Freddie Clutton MM) who put the Squad through their paces on the parade ground.

 After passing out as a Guardsman, Windsor loomed ahead for further training.
 After that, it was a spell in Wales and then to Howick, Scotland, before being shipped to Italy on active service (Harry recalls that he never fired a shot in Italy).

 When peace came Harry’s Squad went to Germany as occupation troops and whilst there Harry became Col DC Brownlow’s driver.